AmitShukla2808/Bi-Encoder-Siamese-Networks-For-Word-Sense-Disambiguation/README.md

 ### Pre-training of SiamBERT

-In this step, based upon the loss function used, we train the model on **3** different datasets derived from **Semcore 3.0**.
+In this step, based upon the loss function used, we train the model on **3** different datasets derived from **Semcor 3.0**.
 For contrastive loss, we train both **Tiny SiamBert** and **Distil SiamBert** on **Context-Gloss** and **Context-Hypernymy** datasets.
 This is very crucial as it helps our model to learn effectively about meanings and categories of various ambigous words used in a large variety of sentences.
 For triplet loss, we again train both the models on **Context-Positive-Gloss-Negative-Gloss** dataset.
 Through this, model tries to learn not only how ambigous words are used in context, it also learns how to differentiate between different meanings of the word.

 ### Fine-tuning of SiamBERT

+In this step, we further fine-tune our model to focus on contextual meaning of the ambigous words instead of just learning up their different meanings.
+This helps our model to further refine its view of looking at different contexts in which the ambigous words are used and differentiate them effectively.
+For contrastive loss based model, we used combined **WiC (Words in Context) and Semcor 3.0** data in form of **Sentence 1,  Sentence 2, Ambigous Word,  Label**.
+Here first three features are self-explanatory while the feature **Label (0/1)** tells if the given word has been used in same context in both sentences or not.
+Similarly for triplet loss based model, we used **Semcor Triplets** to fine-tune.
+In this dataset, we have **Anchor Sentence, Positive Sentence, Negative Sentence**, all containing the ambigous word in target.